 - Choose a healthy stem of the Rose plant and make two cuts to peel off the green covering and reveal the white part inside.

-- Wrap the white part of the plant with the prepared plastic bottle.
-Fill the remaining portion of the bottle with moss.
+- Wrap the white part of the plant with the prepared plastic bottle and fill the remaining bottle with moss.

-- Take an aluminum foil and wrap it around the plastic bottle to protect it from overheating and excessive algae growth.
+- Add aluminum foil to the plastic bottle to prevent overheating and excessive algae growth.

-- Maintain the moss’ moisture, and after four weeks, remove the plastic cover to reveal roots.
+- Moisten the moss regularly, and after four weeks, remove the plastic cover to reveal roots.

 - Close the bottle back up and let the root grow more firm.